ringringlemurpants/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a simple, single-page Twitter clone, the second project for the Lighthouse Labs web development bootcamp.
+This is the first full stack app, using Node, Express and MongoDB in the back-end and HTML, CSS, JS, jQuery and AJAX front-end technologies.

 ## Getting Started